akshath123/KOTAKNIFTY-stock-market-prediction-using-LSTM/README.md

-# KOTAKNIFTY-stock-market-prediction-using-LSTM
+# Stock Market Prediction using LSTM
 I have predicted open column in Stock Market Dataset using LSTM model.
+The accuracy is quite good.